-In December 2021, RSC acquired 30% ownership in VKD Holdings, Inc. (VHI) for a total consideration ₱40.87 million.
-VHI is a holding of a company whose principal activity is to engage in business of holding, selling and assigning, transfer and exchange of real property and personal property of any kind.
-Carrying value of VHI's investment as of March 31, 2022 and December 31, 2021 amounted to ₱40.87 million.
+In December 2021, RSC acquired 30% ownership in VHI for a total consideration ₱40.87 million.
+VHI is a holding company whose principal activity is to engage in business of holding, selling and assigning, transfer and exchange of real property and personal property of any kind.
+On June 1, 2022, RSC made an additional investment to VHI amounting to ₱121.0 million increasing its share from 30% to 100% in which provides RSC control over VHI.
+The investment was transferred to 'Investment in Subsidiary' under the cost method of accounting.
+Carrying value of VHI's investment as of June 30, 2022 and December 31, 2021 amounted to nil and ₱40.87 million.